milenoss/mod-3-code-challenge/README.md

 ## Step 6 - Delete a comment feature

-This feature is not required and you should only attempt if you have time.
+This feature is not required, and you should only attempt if you have time.

-When you display new comments add a button next to each comment to delete that comment.

-Clicking the button should delete the comment from the DOM as well as deleting it from the database.
+When you display new comments, add a button next to each comment.
+Clicking the button should delete the comment from the DOM, *as well as deleting it from the database*.

 Take the same iterative approach as before.
+Use pessimistic rendering.

 #### API Docs